-The Midwest Regional Post-Doctoral Training Program in Eating Disorders Research is currently soliciting applications for the 2020 class to begin a fellowship in the summer of 2020.
-This NIMH-funded post-doctoral T-32 fellowship is located at three sites: The University of Chicago, the University of Minnesota, and the Neuropsychiatric Research Institute/University of North Dakota (Fargo, ND).
+The Midwest Regional Post-Doctoral Training Program in Eating Disorders Research is currently inviting applications for the 2022 class to begin fellowship in the summer of 2022.
+This NIMH-funded post-doctoral T32 fellowship is located at three sites: University of Chicago, University of Minnesota, and Sanford Research/University of North Dakota (Fargo, ND).
 Although post-doctoral fellows apply to one specific site and work closely with the faculty at that site, they also receive mentorship and training from faculty at all sites.
 For the 2023-2024 year, we are specifically seeking applicants for the Minnesota and Fargo sites.